ErnestoAquino/Python_Testing/README.md

 This project uses the following technologies:
 - Python v3.x+
 - Flask
+-  pytest
+- locust
+- flake8
+- coverage

 While Django does a lot for us by default, Flask allows us to add only what we need.
+### Naming Convention

+In this project, we follow the snake_case naming convention.

 ### Virtual Environment
 This ensures you can install the correct packages without interfering with Python on your machine.
 Please make sure you have this installed globally before starting.